Skip to main content

 5. Pre-qualify DSCR exitapply here

-Section 8 is not charity housing for landlords — it is a rent enhancement tool in a city where voucher payment standards outperform market rates on the blocks where Jaken’s investors already build.
+Section 8 is not charity housing for landlords — it is a rent enhancement tool in a city where voucher payment standards outperform market rates on the blocks where Jaken Finance Group’s investors already build.
 Operators who pass HQS, comply with RLTO, and document HAP contracts at refi turn government-backed rent into financeable cash flow.

 Need financing for your next project?